BlueSillyDragon/AquaOS/README.md

 # AquaOS
 ![aquaos_logo](https://github.com/BlueSillyDragon/AquaOS/assets/137140267/a5a036a3-5ffe-4dd5-b629-f7fca611a3f1)

-A x86-64 64-bit OS for programmed in C/C++.

-It uses a custom UEFI Bootloader.
+AquaOS is a hobby operating system built from scratch for x86, written in C/C++.

 ## How to Build and Run AquaOS